sanmai/pipeline/README.md

 Pipeline comes with the most important yet basic building blocks.
 It boasts methods to map, filter, reduce, and unpack data from arbitrary generators and from all kinds of standard iterators.

 This rigorously tested library just works.
-Pipeline never throws any exceptions.
+Pipeline neither defines nor throws any exceptions.

 # Install

     composer require sanmai/pipeline

-PHP 7.1 or above is a must.
+The latest version requires PHP 7.4.
+There are earlier versions that work under PHP 5.6 and above.

 # Use